The Italian Factories

 On the way to Siena we stop to visit Pienza, considered to be the incarnation of a Renaissance utopia and an ideal city.
 Today it continues to show off to the world its refined and sophisticated Renaissance urban plan: its spaces and perspective onto its 15th-Century “piazza and palazzo” are organized according to the era’s ideals of rationality and humanism.

 Back on the bikes we ride the sweeping roads that cross the Crete Senesi, famous for its stunning moonscape.

 For your first dinner in Siena, you will be pampered by the delicious dinner that Ms. Letizia, the owner of a lovely 16th century Inn, nestled in a quiet grove of ancient olive trees, has prepared for you to celebrate your first riding day Italy.

 Overnight is in Siena.
 (The hotel has a swimming pool)

-Highlights: Tuscia Viterbese, Ronciglione, Val D’Orcia, Radicofani, Pienza, Crete Senesi.
+HIGHLIGHTS: Tuscia Viterbese, Ronciglione, Val D’Orcia, Radicofani, Pienza, Crete Senesi, Homemade Dinner.

-Day 4 – Modena to Modena with stops to visit Enzo Ferrari Museum, Panini Private Collection, Pagani Museum, and Lamborghini Factory and Museum.
-(73 km / 45 km)
+Day 5 – Modena to Modena with stops to visit Enzo Ferrari Museum in Modena, Panini Private Collection, Pagani Museum, and Lamborghini Factory and Museum.
+(74 km / 46 miles)